- Must visit

 Discover the best of Sorrento — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Sorrento trip today.

-Sorrento’s main museum, set in an 18th-century villa with paintings, decorative arts, archaeology, and gardens overlooking the Bay of Naples.
+Sorrento’s main museum, set in an 18th-century villa with Neapolitan paintings, decorative arts, clocks, and porcelain, plus sea-view gardens.

-Soft potato gnocchi baked with tomato sauce, fior di latte, basil, and parmesan.
-It is one of Sorrento's signature dishes and a classic of Campanian home cooking.
+Soft potato gnocchi baked with tomato sauce, mozzarella, and basil.
+It is one of Sorrento’s signature dishes and a classic expression of Campanian comfort food.

-A famous lemon dessert from the Sorrento coast, usually a sponge cake filled and covered with lemon cream.
-It showcases the area's celebrated citrus.
+A famous Sorrento dessert made from sponge cake and lemon cream, showcasing the area’s celebrated lemons and bright citrus flavor.

 Prices are above average for Italy, especially in peak season.
-Hotels and restaurants cost more in central areas.
+Hotels and dining cost more, but cafes and casual meals can still be reasonable.

-Service is often included or covered by a coperto.
-Tipping is not required, but rounding up or leaving 5-10% for great service is appreciated.
+Service is often included or partially covered by a coperto.
+Tipping is not required, but leaving EUR 1-2 at cafes or 5-10% at restaurants for good service is appreciated.
+Round up for taxis.

 Official public transport app